adityabisoi/json-hub/README.md

 </h3> -->

 ## Installation

-### Maintaining Consistency

-It is absolutely necessary for us to maintain consistent coding styles for multiple developers working on this same project across various editors and IDEs.
-We have created a editorconfig file and urge you to download editorconfig plugin before further installation.

-Setup for 3 major editors

--   For vscode
-    -   Download the following [plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) on your editor

--   For atom
-    -   Download the following [plugin](https://atom.io/packages/editorconfig) on your editor

--   For Sublime text
-    -   Download the following [plugin](https://github.com/sindresorhus/editorconfig-sublime) on your editor

 ### Project Installation

 There are two ways of installing the project on your local Machine 🚀

 ####  Using Docker
   -   Fork and clone the project
   -   Install and configure your [Docker](https://www.docker.com/), following [this](https://docs.docker.com/engine/install/).
   -   Rename `.env.example` to `.env`.